stopiccot/OpenSubdiv/documentation/vtr_overview.rst

 difficult to say what constitutes a "vertex" or a "face": they are each the sum of all the fields scattered amongst the many vectors included.

-*Vtr::Level* represents a single level of a potential hierarchy and is capable of representing the complete base mesh.
+*Level* represents a single level of a potential hierarchy and is capable of representing the complete base mesh.
 There are no members that relate data in one level to any other, either below or above.
-As such, any *Vtr::Level* can be used as the base level for a new subdivision hierarchy (potentially more than one).
+As such, any *Level* can be used as the base level for a new subdivision hierarchy (potentially more than one).
 All relationships between separate levels are maintained in the `Vtr::Refinement <#vtrrefinement>`__ class.